juliema/NfN_DataParsing/README.md

-Scripts for Parsing NfN Data
+Scripts for Parsing Notes from Nature Data
 ===============

-To run the scripts on the datasets:

-perl getdata.Calbug.pl  filename  collection